CraftsmenLtd/BloodConnect/docs/development/index.rst

 ================
 Development Home
 ================
-This is development home with development related docs and guidelines.
+This is the development home page for development related docs and guidelines.

 Guidelines
 ~~~~~~~~~~